KqSMea8/AirplayServer/README.md

 # Usage

-Start the airplay_server executable and an AirPlay mirror target device will appear in the network.
+Start the rpiplay executable and an AirPlay mirror target device will appear in the network.
 At the moment, these options are implemented:

 **-n name**: Specify the network name of the AirPlay server